microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Microsoft.Graph.Beta.Search.md

 Create new navigation property to operations for external

 ### [New-MgBetaExternalIndustryDataConnector](New-MgBetaExternalIndustryDataConnector.md)
-Create a new azureDataLakeConnector object.
+Create a new industryDataConnector object.

 ### [New-MgBetaExternalIndustryDataInboundFlow](New-MgBetaExternalIndustryDataInboundFlow.md)
-Create a new inboundFileFlow object.
+Create a new inboundFlow object.
-The following prerequisite resources are required when you create an inboundFileFlow:
+The following prerequisite resources are required when you create an inboundFlow:

 ### [New-MgBetaExternalIndustryDataOperation](New-MgBetaExternalIndustryDataOperation.md)
 Create new navigation property to operations for external